valeravilks/route-editor-application/README.md

 This application allows you to interactively create a route on the map, indicating the start, end and intermediate points of movement.

 The application was implemented using React.
-Redux is connected to store state.
+ModX is connected to store state.

 The application implements the drag and drop of items that were declared to the list, this is done using the react-sortable-hoc library, and the map implementation using react-yandex-maps